phetsims/phet-info/doc/phet-software-design-patterns.md

 This document describes software design patterns that are specific to PhET, and PhET-specific applications of standard design patterns.

-Common sections for each pattern:
-- when to use
-- pitfalls
-- examples

 ## Table of Contents

 * [Composition and Inheritance](https://github.com/phetsims/phet-info/blob/master/doc/phet-software-design-patterns.md#composition-and-inheritance)